mkhairkar/mkhairkar/README.md

 # 💫 About Me:
 Hello, my name is Mayur khairkar.
-I am a React developer with 3+ years of experience in building scalable and efficient web applications.<br>I specializelin React, Next.js, Javascript, typescript, HTML, and CSS, and have strong experience in developing modern, high-performance applications.<br>I enjoy solving complex technical problems and continuously learning new technologies to build impactful products.
+I am a React developer with 3+ years of experience in building scalable and efficient web applications.<br>I specializel in React, Next.js, Javascript, typescript, HTML, and CSS, and have strong experience in developing modern, high-performance applications.<br>I enjoy solving complex technical problems and continuously learning new technologies to build impactful products.

 ## 🌐 Socials: